200ok-vc/200ok.vc/src/views/content/faq.md

 ## What kind of help do you provide?

 First, we provide feedback to founders on their product and help them think about bringing it to market.
+The closer you are to having built something that you can demo or (better) we can actually play with, the more we can provide actionable feedback.

-Second, we write checks.
-Our check sizes range from $5k - $25k.
+Second, we write individual checks.
+Our members' check sizes range from $5k - $25k.
+It's important to note that although we work as a group when providing feedback, we all invest as individuals.

 ## Are you willing to write bigger checks as a syndicate?